virginiaequitycenter/summer-sandbox/introductions.md

 * ML: My family got two kittens at the beginning of the pandemic, and they are adorable!
 Their names are Bunsen and Beaker, and they are currently obsessed with "hunting" cicadas (aka meowing at them and getting paw prints all over the window).
 * CD: My family has two dogs: Lilly and Harley!
 Lilly is a 14-year-old yellow lab/pitbull mix.
 She's the sweetest thing!
 Harley is a 6-year-old black lab who is still a puppy at heart.
 * HL: We are actually taking care of a teammate's Boa constrictor right now haha Quite a unique experience I must say!
+* KK: No animals currently, but the coolest pet I've ever had was a pet monkey when I lived in Sierra Leone!

 3. What other questions would you suggest we ask?